Introduction

 Method 2: Using a Distance Matrix

-1. 1.
-From the toolbar menu, select Anything > Advanced Analysis > Dimension Reduction > Dimension Reduction Scatterplot.
+1. From the toolbar menu, select Anything > Advanced Analysis > Dimension Reduction > t-SNE.

-- Select the paste or type distance matrix to manually input the distance matrix.
+- Or click Paste or type distance matrix to manually input the distance matrix

 3. OPTIONAL: Enter a value for Perplexity which is a parameter used by the t-SNE algorithm and related to the number of nearest neighbors considered when placing each data point.
 The typical useful range is from 5 to 50 and the default value is 10.